istio/istio.io/content/docs/concepts/network/index.md

 Lastly, the document discusses the benefits of using the Istio network API for your cloud applications.

-# The Istio network configuration objects
+## The Istio network configuration objects

-The Istio network configuration objects provide you with four objects to configure the traffic routes between your services and your external resources: virtual services, destination rules, service entries, and gateways.
+The Istio network configuration objects provide you with four objects to configure the traffic routes between your services and your external resources: virtual services, gateways, destination rules, and service entries.
 You can add and configure these objects in a variety of ways to suit your needs.
 Each configuration object serves a specific purpose and provides specific configurations for your Istio service mesh.
 To create a solution for your specific mesh, you can combine the configuration objects in a way that best fulfills your needs.

-You can define the Istio network configuration objects as Kubernetes Custom Resource Definition [(CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) objects and store their configuration in YAML files.
+You define the Istio network configuration objects as Kubernetes Custom Resource Definition [(CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) objects and store their configuration in YAML files.
 The following sections describe the purposes and specific configurations of each configuration object